koenderks/rcityviews/README.md

 remotes::install_github("koenderks/rcityviews", dependencies = TRUE)
 ```

-After installation, the `rcityviews` package can be loaded with:
+After installation, you can load the package into the session using:

 ```r
 library(rcityviews)